ChristyThomas95/Casa/README.md

 - Follow the [Django Guide](https://www.djangoproject.com/) for getting started building a project with Django
 - Clone or download the repo
 - `Pip` to install dependencies
-- You will need to sign up for API keys with Paypal and Google Cloud and set them to process environment variables:
-- You have to install the latest GDAl according to your operating system

 ## OutPut
 To see the Website live [Click here](https://djangocasa.com/)